-- a.
-To familiarize the students with the concept and practice of training and development in the modern organizational setting. - b.
-To make them aware about various training programmes. - c.
-To acquaint with the on-the-job training methods and off the job training methods - d.
+- e.
+To familiarize the students with the concept and practice of training and development in the modern organizational setting. - f.
+To make them aware about various training programmes. - g.
+To acquaint with the on-the-job training methods and off the job training methods - h.
 To familiarize the students about management development programme and make them learn about training experiences